juvalen/mb-checker/README.md

 - workers write returned code to file

-A second script reads that file output plus a list of return codes to discard, and composes a new Bookmarks.out new file, excluding those entries returning those codes.
+A second script may be run off-line that reads the previous script output plus and a list of return codes to discard, and composes a new **Bookmarks.out** new file, excluding those entries returning those codes.

 | :warning: WARNING          |
 |:---------------------------|